Studies suggest AstraZeneca COVID-19 vaccine safe, effective

 Researchers claim the vaccine protected against disease in 62% of those given two full doses and in 90% of those initially given the half dose.
 However, independent experts have said the second group was too small — 2,741 people — to judge the possible value of that approach and that more testing is needed.

-The half-dose group also didn’t include anyone over 55, and among others in the study, only about 12% were in that age group.
-Older people also were enrolled later, so there hasn't been enough time to see whether they develop infections at a lower rate than those not given the vaccine.
+The half-dose group also didn’t include anyone over 55, and among others in the study, only about 20% were in that age group.

 |